Table of Contents

 <?php namespace App\Models; use CodeIgniter\Model; class UserModel extends Model { protected $DBGroup = 'default'; protected $table = 'tbl_users'; protected $primaryKey = 'id'; protected $useAutoIncrement = true; protected $insertID = 0; protected $returnType = 'array'; protected $useSoftDelete = false; protected $protectFields = true; protected $allowedFields = [ "name", "email", "phone_no" ]; // Dates protected $useTimestamps = false; protected $dateFormat = 'datetime'; protected $createdField = 'created_at'; protected $updatedField = 'updated_at'; protected $deletedField = 'deleted_at'; // Validation protected $validationRules = []; protected $validationMessages = []; protected $skipValidation = false; protected $cleanValidationRules = true; // Callbacks protected $allowCallbacks = true; protected $beforeInsert = []; protected $afterInsert = []; protected $beforeUpdate = []; protected $afterUpdate = []; protected $beforeFind = []; protected $afterFind = []; protected $beforeDelete = []; protected $afterDelete = []; }

-How to Load Model to Controller ?
+How to Load Model to Controller?

 To Load model in any controller we have to simply import that model class into Controller file and then needs to create an instance to use that.

 To understand in a clear way, Let’s create a controller file and load into it.
-Controllers are created inside /app/Controllers.

 $ php spark make:controller User